Canop/resc/README.md

 # Development Status

-This is a very preliminary version, without any kind of guarantee.
+Resc is developped by [Fives KEODS](https://www.fivesgroup.com/).

-It's still a Work In Progress and submitted to GitHub for easier peer review.
+This is a very preliminary version, without any kind of guarantee and not yet considered industrial grade.

 # License

-*To be defined*
+MIT